mlarasusan/mlarasusan/README.md

 - 🥋 Black belt in Karate and a Brazilian champion
 - 🧬 Officially a [Biologist](http://lattes.cnpq.br/6588562030645262), dedicated to Paleontology
-- 🦖 Yes, I study fossils, but not dinosaurs, invertebrates mostly
+- 🦖 Yes, I study fossils, but not dinosaurs.
+Invertebrates mostly
 - 💡 I discovered new species when I was in college
 - 📚 I also wrote a book for children about Geoscience
+- 🐻 I was attacked by a bear while hiking
 - 📸 Nature photographer (DSLR and film)
 - 🏔️ I've been to Alaska
+- ⬆️ One of the facts above is a lie haha which one? 🤔

 🛣️ I got lost on the road of life.
 I found myself here and decided to stay 💖